 Jobseeker’s allowance and Universal Credit*

-If you do not secure employment upon graduation or you work for fewer than 16 hours per week, then you could be eligible to make an application for Universal Credit or new-style Job Seekers Allowance (JSA).
+If you do not secure employment upon graduation or you work less than full-time hours, then you could be eligible to make an application for Universal Credit or new-style Job Seekers Allowance (JSA).

 If you have been working during your studies and have been paying National Insurance contributions for a set period, above a set level, you may qualify for income-based JSA, which can be paid for up to 26 weeks.
 Other family income is not taken into consideration and you can claim this benefit even if your partner is working.

-If you have not got the correct National Insurance contribution record, you can apply for Universal Credit.
+If you don't have the correct National Insurance contribution record, you can apply for Universal Credit.
 This is a means-tested benefit, so most family income and capital will be taken into consideration.
 You will need to meet the qualifying conditions of the benefit.

 *Note that from April 2013 most claims for assistance with rental costs are being dealt with under the new Universal Credit arrangements.
 Updates on how your claim will be treated will be available at: direct.gov.uk